Payout and monthly payments don't change

 - Leave more than memories with a financial gift for loved ones

 - Our Life Insurance is rated 5 Stars by Defaqto for features and benefits

 - Fixed monthly payments that never increase

 - Plan for the future with a fixed payout and set monthly payments

-- From only 17p a day to protect your family!
+- From only £5 a month - that's only 17p a day to protect your family!

 Get a quote in minutes